abdulhaseebk8/GifsDemo/README.md

 - [Blog](https://reactnative.dev/blog) - read the latest official React Native **Blog** posts.
 - [`@facebook/react-native`](https://github.com/facebook/react-native) - the Open Source; GitHub **repository** for React Native.
 # GifsDemo

+## Apparoch

+-To enhance readability and maintainability, I adopted a structured approach to organize the project's files and directories.
+This involved creating separate folders for different components of the application, such as screens, APIs, and utility functions.

+## Google

+-Researched about displaying GIFs in React Native apps and explored available libraries for star ratings in React Native

+## Time taken
+-4.5 hours (project setup took a lot of time)